TobitSoftware/chayns-components/src/react-chayns-modeswitch/README.md

 The ModeSwitch-Component decides itself, whether to show the ModeSwitch and if so, which modes to show.

-Note: In case you add the chayns-manager UAC-Group (1) at point of initialization, the ModeSwitch-Component relies on the the current chaynsId-settings which can be found at the top of each chayns site.

 ## Usage of the ModeSwitch
 At first the component needs to be imported: